Gloria-21/be_my_baby/README.md

 * My account and Bag Icons are not taking the colour desired
 * Navbar is not reponsive to changes in size/ desing desired
+* Issue with models.py when applied to products.json.
+On the 0001_initial.py was showing img_url on the fields migrated instead of image_url used on the product.json. the migration process had to be run twice in order to solve the issue as it wasn't applying the migration properly.

 ### Version Control